MonikaMula/Surf-Wave-Booker/README.md

 # Surf Wave Booker

 Surf Wave Booker is a web application for booking surfboard rentals and surfing lessons.
 Users can browse available lessons, book lessons, view their bookings, and manage lessons.
-The application also includes sections for a blog, FAQ, and contact form.

 ## Features